talklittle/talklittle.github.com/reddit-is-fun/index.md

 First you have to be within a subreddit, not the frontpage and not /r/all or /r/mod.
 Click the "i" icon in the top bar.

-### Why do webpages and images reload when I rotate my device?
+### <strike>Why do webpages and images reload when I rotate my device?</strike>

-It's an Android WebView limitation.
-There's a hack involving setting a flag on the Activity, but it's bad and incompatible with my UI layout, so I don't use it.
+This is fixed in version 2.7.3, released January 25, 2013.

 ### Are animated GIFs supported?